CodeLinaro-mirror/la_platform_external_stg/doc/comparison.md

 There are several reasons for not folding this functionality into `operator(Id, Id)` itself:

-*   it would result in unnecessary extra work for unmatched edges as its callers would pack and the function would unpack `std::optional<Id>` arguments
+*   it would result in unnecessary extra work as its callers would need to pack and the function would need to unpack `std::optional<Id>` arguments
 *   added and removed nodes have none of the other interesting features that it handles
 *   `Added` and `Removed` don't need to decorate their return values with any